Why is this giant dome here?

 Because so many people hike here, erosion and soil compaction threaten the plants along sections of the summit trail.
 People and pets can cause serious damage to the vernal pools.

-You can help protect this park by making sure you, your family and your pets stay on trails and out of the vernal pools.
+You can help protect this park by making sure you and your family stay on trails and out of the vernal pools.